nutanix-japan/nai-llm/docs/llmmgmt/llm_dev_deploy.md

     task bootstrap:silent
     ```
     !!!note
-           If there are any issues, troubleshot using `task ts:flux-collect`.
-You can re-run task `bootstrap:silent` as many times needed
+           If there are any issues, troubleshoot using `task ts:flux-collect`.
+You can re-run task `bootstrap:silent` as many times as needed.

 9. Monitor on New Terminal to make sure ``READY`` status is ``TRUE`` for all resources using the following command